 On Wednesday night, Emily got to play keys at the Mix youth group at church.
 (For the uninitiated, keys = keyboard.)
 This was her first time playing keys with a band and she learned a lot from it.

 It’s a lot different than just sitting down at the piano and playing from sheet music.
 It’s more like playing precisely timed chords.

 We’re excited to see what other opportunities she’ll get as a worship leader at church.

 On Friday night, Noah’s friend was having a surprise party at a local comic store arcade game place.
 All week, Noah’s been asking questions about his friend’s birthday and if I got an invitation and when it was.
 But I was sworn to secrecy!

 Noah told me that the boy’s party was going to be on his actual birthday next week at Andy Alligator.
 I never disputed it.
 On Friday afternoon when Noah got home from school, I finally got to tell him about the surprise party.
 He could hardly believe it.
 I could tell that his mind was blown.

-Mike took Noah to the party and he sent me a video of the boy being surprised.
-He said “This is such a WONDERFUL surprise!”
+Dad took Noah to the party, and he sent me a video of the boy being surprised.
+He said, “This is such a WONDERFUL surprise!”
 It was so. stinking. adorable.

 I’d ordered Noah’s friend a present from Amazon earlier in the week and it was supposed to be delivered on Thursday.
 Then the delivery date got moved to Friday.
 Well, the present didn’t arrive in time for the party so I gave Noah a choice – either write a note in his friend’s card that says his present didn’t arrive on time and that we’d give him his present at school next week OR put some money in his card and send the presents back.